From Width-Based Model Checking to Width-Based Automated Theorem Proving: Treelike Dynamic Programming Cores

 Intuitively, a combinator is a tool to define graph classes in terms of previously defined graph classes and previously defined graph invariants.
 It is worth noting that Boolean combinations of graph classes can be straightforwardly defined using combinators.
 Nevertheless, one can do more than that, since combinators can also be used to establish relations between graph invariants.
 For instance, using combinators one can define the class of graphs whose {\em covering number} (the smallest size of a vertex-cover) is equal to the {\em dominating number} (the smallest size of a dominating set).
 This is just a illustrative example.
 Other examples of invariants that can be related using combinators are: {\em clique number}, {\em independence number}, {\em chromatic number}, {\em diameter}, and many others.
 Next, we will use combinators as a tool to combine graph properties and graph invariants defined using DP-cores.
-Given a DP-core $\dpcore$, and a finite subset $\witnessset\subseteq \dpcore.\allwitnesses$, we let $F(\dpcore,\witnessset)$ be the Boolean value $1$ if $\witnessset$ contains some final witness for $\dpcore$, and the value $0$, otherwise.